I-Script/Japp-Elevator/README.md

 ####How to use

-Simply, call the method `Japp#elevateApplication` and stop the app is the value `true` is returned.
+Simply, call the method `Japp#elevateApplication` and stop the app if the returned value is `true`.
 Example:

     public class Main {